brozena/brozena-old.github.io/tabla.md

 I study with [Dan Weiss](http://danweiss.net) in Brooklyn where I live sometimes.

-Today, I have come to understand how intrinsic my love of this music and especially this instrument is to me.
-I desire to practice in the traditional ways as sincerely as I can.
-I desire to see this as both a means and an end.
+Today, living at Penn State for now, I have come to understand how intrinsic my love of music and especially this instrument is to me.
+I desire to practice this tradition as sincerely as I can.
+I desire to see this practice as both a means and an end.

-I can imagine beautiful moments will come from this practice as they have over the last ten years.
-Today, I can feel how light my dream is, finally free of unnecessary weight.
+I can imagine beautiful moments will follow as they have over the last ten years.
+But today I can feel how light my dream is, finally free of the unnecessary weight of expectation.
 Each moment I sit down to play and listen is a beautiful moment.

 This took a long time.